Order custom rigging

 You want to replace a stay, shroud or your complete standing rigging?
 Quickly check the costs and order online.

 3. Type of fittings

 4. Type of rigging screws

 Choose which type of wire rope you need.
-By far most yacht carry 1x19 steel wire.
-If you do not know which type of wire you have, almost certainly it will be 1x19 wire.
+By far most yacht carry 1x19 wire rope.
+If you do not know which type of wire rope you have, almost certainly it will be 1x19 wire.
 Below you can find the various types of wire: